rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [28] Ref: *Der Spiegel* 48/2004 p.181, Url: https://www.spiegel.de/thema/studentenspiegel/ .

 ..
 [29] The methology guiding the *Spiegel* survey may be consulted in German `here <_static/spiegelMethod.pdf>`_ .
 A copy may be consulted in *examples* directory of the *Digraph3* ressources.

 ..
+[30] It would have been much more accurate to estimate quantile limits from the 50,000 qualities scores of the enrolled students.
+But this data was not available.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive